MinhTranTuan3112/TTM-Music/README.md

 - Listen to different genres of the songs and albums including pop, ballad, classical, instrumental and especially game soundtracks from various artists
 - Listen to specially designed playlists like gaming music playlists for gamers, study music playlists
-- Store your favorite tracks into playlists
+- Store your favorite tracks into playlists and share them
 - Edit your playlists
 - Shuffle playlists
 - Search your favorite songs based on genres or artists